-Social media platforms have recently become an essential recruitment.
+Social media platforms have recently become essential to recruitment.
 But even though LinkedIn is the top recruitment platform, don’t neglect other social media platforms.
 Indeed, they hold a great power of corporate content "relay" and "transmission".
-So, it’s imperative that the company seize this opportunity to promote itself (such as, notoriety, partnerships, branding) via platforms like Twitter, Facebook or Instagram, so that potential talent can see the interest in joining your company.
+So, it’s imperative that the company seize this opportunity to promote itself (such as notoriety, partnerships, branding) via platforms like Twitter, Facebook or Instagram, so that potential talent can see the interest in joining your company.

 For example, Taco Bell’s social media is an excellent example of how employees' contribution to social media can be enhanced.
 They proudly display the restaurant's logo wearing their uniform, highlighting their employee brand.
 Their corporate photos show “joie de vivre”, team cohesion and passion for their job.
-Job seekers can clearly imagine what it would be like to work at Taco Bell and would feel more inclined to want to work their having seen their Facebook and Instagram pages.
+Job seekers can clearly imagine what it would be like to work at Taco Bell and would feel more inclined to want to work there having seen their Facebook and Instagram pages.

 Feel free to share your events (meetups, exhibitions, new offices), via social media to help demonstrate your company culture.

 5. Make yours the offer the candidates can’t refuse, using Meero’s services